Search programs

 Compare your research on various human services degree programs and rank them based on which ones meet all or most of your needs.
 There’s no magic number of programs to apply to, but students should remember that most online human services degree programs charge application fees, which can become costly.

 Rather than submit all applications simultaneously, students may want to submit to one or two of their top picks, wait for a response, and send more if necessary.
-If necessary, they can also seek application fee waivers from each university.
+They can also seek application fee waivers from each university.

 Determine how you’ll pay for your degree